emrgnt-cmplxty/fermi/docs/docs/6.integrator/faq.md

 We are currently upgrading via restarting with a new genesis block.

-### Which consensus algorithm does Axion use? {#which-consensus-algorithm-does-near-use}
+### Which consensus algorithm does Fermi use? {#which-consensus-algorithm-does-near-use}

-Axion is a sharded **proof-of-stake** blockchain.
+Fermi is a sharded **proof-of-stake** blockchain.

 _You can read more in our [Nightshade whitepaper](https://near.org/downloads/Nightshade.pdf)._

 > _A few relevant details have been extracted here for convenience:_
 >
-> [Since Axion is a sharded blockchain, there are challenges that need to be overcome] including state validity and data
+> [Since Fermi is a sharded blockchain, there are challenges that need to be overcome] including state validity and data
-> availability problems. _Nightshade_ is the solution Axion Protocol is built upon that addresses these issues.
+> availability problems. _Nightshade_ is the solution Fermi Protocol is built upon that addresses these issues.
 >
 > Nightshade uses the heaviest chain consensus.
 Specifically when a block producer produces a block (see section 3.3), they can collect signatures from other block producers and validators attesting to the previous block.
 The weight of a block is then the cumulative stake of all the signers whose signatures are included in the block.
 The weight of a chain is the sum of the block weights.
 >